-- Successful use of the user security attribute administration functions: - All attempted uses of the user security attribute administration functions; and - Identification of which user security attributes have been modified. - With the exception of specific sensitive attribute data items (e.g., passwords, cryptographic keys); new values of the attributes should be captured. - Successful & unsuccessful logons and logoffs; - Unsuccessful access to security relevant files including creating, opening, closing, modifying, & deleting those files: - Changes in user authenticators;

-- Blocking or blacklisting user IDs, terminals, or access ports; - Denial of access for excessive logon attempts; and - Starting and ending times for each access to the system
+- Successful use of the user security attribute administration functions; - All attempted uses of the user security attribute administration functions; and - Identification of which user security attributes have been modified. - With the exception of specific sensitive attribute data items (e.g., passwords, cryptographic keys); new values of the attributes should be captured. - Successful & unsuccessful logons and logoffs; - Unsuccessful access to security relevant files including creating, opening, closing, modifying, & deleting those files; - Changes in user authenticators; - Blocking or blacklisting user IDs, terminals, or access ports; - Denial of access for excessive logon attempts; and

-O.AUDIT_FAILURE

-An alternate audit capability or system shutdown must occur in the event of audit failure or when the audit trail exceeds 80% of capacity.

-O.AUDIT PROTECTION

-The contents of audit trails must be protected against unauthorized access, modification, or deletion.

-O.AUDIT_REVIEW

-There must be a process for review of user activities and activities on behalf of the user on the TOE to detect and report actual or attempted circumvention of the TOE Security Functions (TSF).
+• Starting and ending times for each access to the system O.AUDIT_FAILURE An alternate audit capability or system shutdown must occur in the event of audit failure or when the audit trail exceeds 80% of capacity.
+O.AUDIT_PROTECTION The contents of audit trails must be protected against unauthorized access, modification, or deletion.
+O.AUDIT_REVIEW There must be a process for review of user activities and activities on behalf of the user on the TOE to detect and report actual or attempted circumvention of the TOE Security Functions (TSF).
+O.AUDIT_SELECTED-EVENTS The audit trail must include records of- 1.
+Privileged activities at the system console (either physical or logical consoles) and other system- level accesses by privileged users and 2.
+The creation, deletion, or changes in security labels.
+O.AUTHENT_EXPOSE The clear text display or exposure of any authenticator is only provided to the identified user during generation, issuance, storage, or use.
+O.AUTHORIZATION The TOE must ensure that only authorized users gain access to the information and TOE resources.

-O.AUDIT_SELECTED_EVENTS

-The audit trail must include records of-

-- (a) Privileged activities at the system console (either physical or logical consoles) and other system- level accesses by privileged users and - (b) The creation, deletion, or changes in security labels.

-O.AUTHENT_EXPOSE

-The clear text display or exposure of any authenticator is only provided to the identified user during generation, issuance, storage, or use.

-O.AUTHORIZATION

-The TOE must ensure that only authorized users gain access to the information and TOE resources.
 The TOE must ensure for all actions under its control, except for a well-defined set of allowed actions, all users are identified and authenticated before being granted access to subjects and objects.

-O.CREDENTIAL_PROTECTION

-Authentication credentials shall be protected like the information to which they provide access during creation, use, and handling...
+O.CREDENTIAL_PROTECTION Authentication credentials shall be protected like the information to which they provide access during creation, use, and handling.
+O.DATA_CHANGES_DETERRED Unauthorized changes to data in the information system are detected, deterred, and reported.
+O.DETECT_HOST_BASIC The information system environment, i.e., on-line, must provide the ability to detect low level, i.e., using methods readily available on the Internet to attack known vulnerabilities, attacks and the results of such attacks (e.g., corrupted system state), including measures to detect and respond to unauthorized attempts to penetrate or deny use.

-O.DATA_CHANGES_DETERRED

-Unauthorized changes to data in the information system are detected, deterred, and reported.

-O.DETECT_HOST_BASIC
+O.DETECT_HOST_SOPHISTICATED